Washington Supreme Court tosses out Durkan recall effort

 “Our city deeply needs for all of us to set aside the rancor and come together to address the unprecedented challenges we face like the COVID-19 pandemic, re-imagining policing, addressing systemic racism and making investments in BIPOC communities, and helping our small businesses and residents struggling in an economic crisis,” Durkan said.
 “These problems have no easy answers and cannot be solved by slogans.”

+Grace Harvey, one of the petitioners, said the committee would take the weekend to consider its options.
+They’ll consider, Harvey said, advocating for Durkan’s resignation or for the City Council to remove her from office.

+“We believe that this was the situation that recall was designed for and clearly it’s not and that’s disappointing,” Harvey said.

 A King County Superior Court judge had previously, twice, allowed the recall effort to go forward, albeit with a narrower scope than petitioners originally sought.
 Another King County judge has also allowed a recall effort against City Councilmember Kshama Sawant to proceed.
 The Seattle City Council, citing state law and precedent, authorized the city to fund Sawant’s legal defense.

 Durkan’s office has consistently declined to say how she is paying for her legal defense.

+“Now that the case is concluded, the Mayor will discuss options and requirements under city and state law with her lawyers, the Seattle Ethics and Election Commission, the City Attorney’s Office, and the PDC,” Kelsey Nyland, a Durkan spokesperson, said.
+“We want to ensure she’s complying with all the appropriate disclosure requirements.”

 Durkan has argued that it was the chief of police’s responsibility, not hers, to determine police tactics, and that the city’s longstanding federal consent decree prevents her from making unilateral changes to police department policy.
 The recall petitioners, she says, fail to point out any “law standard, or rule” that she violated, “let alone that she intended to do so.”